 The next stage is to develop a Norfolk-wide inclusive strategy, agreed by all partners, which will support and facilitate the system change needed to deliver No Homelessness in Norfolk.

-Alternatively, contact Trish Reed, Project Manager for No Homelessness In Norfolk on email@example.com
+Alternatively, contact Rebecca Pope, Project Manager for No Homelessness in Norfolk – email@example.com